-- ABx's mine management, contractors and customers have implemented strict health safety protocols on arrival at site, during production, loading and transport of bauxite in compliance with the national response to the Corona virus pandemic - ABx continues to operate with its full workforce, whilst also adhering to restrictions imposed by the national Corona Virus (Covid-19) Pandemic Response - The Alcore research centre operated by ABx's 90%-owned subsidiary, Alcore Limited is continuing its vital research and testwork as the project moves into design and development stage - The ABx Group is taking all appropriate steps to protect our employees, contractors and our valued customers.
-Safety of our employees, contractors and customers is paramount in all we do - We regularly monitor updates from the relevant authorities to ensure we are fully informed - We have contingency plans to support our business and our employees until the threat of the Covid-19 virus subsides and life returns to normal.
+- ABx's strict health safety protocols are enforced on arrival and during operations at all facilities within the ABx-Alcore group in compliance with the national response to the Covid-19 virus pandemic.
+Whilst 2 staff members are teleworking from Melbourne, ABx continues to operate with its full workforce. - The Alcore research centre operated by ABx's 89%-owned subsidiary, ALCORE Limited is continuing its vital research without losing a shift - ABx Group is taking all appropriate steps to protect employees, contractors and customers, the safety of which is paramount.
+We regularly monitor updates from relevant authorities to keep ahead of potential pandemic threats and have registered the Alcore lab to NSW Health if needed - Contingency plans to support our business and employees until the Covid-19 virus threat passes are in place.
+Dedicated work by staff is succeeding despite the COvid-19 restrictions in place.